 As the developer of the highly recognized and long-standing NSF/ANSI Standard 61 certification that heretofore verified “lead free,” NSF International, along with the American National Standards Institute (ANSI), has responded to the updated definition with updates of its own.
 The result is NSF/ANSI 372, which will go into effect in October 2013 as certification for the 2014 lead-content requirements, designated here:

-Some states, namely California, Vermont, and Maryland, are ahead of the curve on compliance; in fact, it was the EPA that followed their lead (if you pronounced that “led”, you wouldn’t be wrong).
+Some states, namely California, Vermont, and Maryland, are ahead of the curve on compliance; in fact, it was the EPA that followed their lead.
 California and Vermont adopted the 0.25% standard in 2010, as did Maryland in 2012.
 Louisiana jumped on board with legislation that takes effect Jan.
 1, 2013, beating the EPA to the punch by a year.
 In response, NSF/ANSI 61, Annex G was developed to verify compliance in these states.

 Both NSF/ANSI 372 and NSF/ANSI 61-G are acceptable certifications for the new rule, though the latter is more expensive to procure (a cost passed on to utilities) because it evaluates lead leaching as well as content.